Team-Jag/Do-or-die-fitness-tracker/README.md

 # Do or Die Fitness Tracker

-## Welcome to Do or Die!
+Do or Die was created for the COMSM1401 Software Engineering and Group Project unit at the University of Bristol.

+## Product Description
 Product Description

 ## Team Members
 * Davide Bernardi <db16981@bristol.ac.uk>